-Aaron’s practice has focused on the efficient and cost-effective prevention and resolution of employment, business, real estate, and consumer disputes.
+Aaron’s practice is focused on the efficient and cost-effective prevention and resolution of employment, business, real estate, and consumer disputes.
 His clients have included Fortune 500 companies, foreign corporations, large and small businesses, 501(c)(3) non-profits, start-ups, and individual executives and employees.
-Aaron is Board Certified in Labor and Employment law by the Texas Board of Legal Specialization.
+Aaron is Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization.

-Although Aaron's goal is the prevention of disputes, Aaron has sixteen years of experience in all levels of Texas state and federal courts, representing clients in jury trials and bench trials, and in appeals before the Court of Appeals and Texas Supreme Court.
+Although Aaron's goal is the prevention of disputes, Aaron has eighteen years of experience in all levels of Texas state and federal courts, representing clients in jury trials and bench trials, and in appeals before the Texas Courts of Appeals and Texas Supreme Court.
 Aaron's areas of experience include:

 Wage and hour and overtime disputes, including representation of clients in litigation of both individual and collective action claims, before the Texas Workforce Commission, and in Department of Labor investigations.